This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Urinate just before surgery so your bladder is empty.

 - General anesthesia is used to keep you asleep and free from pain during surgery.
-Caregivers give you anesthesia through your IV or as a gas.
+Healthcare providers give you anesthesia through your IV or as a gas.
 You may breathe in the gas through a mask or through a tube placed down your throat.
 The tube may cause you to have a sore throat when you wake up.

 During your surgery: